Russian destroyer Vice-Admiral Kulakov: History

 In 2020, it was reported that she would be upgraded to the standard of the recently refitted Marshal Shaposhnikov.
 On 8 June 2020, Vice-Admiral Kulakov entered the Barents Sea to conduct anti-submarine exercises.
 Afterwards, she sailed to Kronstadt to participate in the Navy day parade on 26 July.
 Accompanied by tanker Akademik Pashin and tug Altay, she then entered the Mediterranean Sea and paid several port visits.
-Between 11–13 August she visited Algeria, between 30 August–2 September Cyprus, between 19–22 October Greece and on 1 November Syria.
+Between 11 and 13 August she visited Algeria, between 30 August–2 September Cyprus, between 19 and 22 October Greece and on 1 November Syria.
 The ship detachment was commanded by the Chief of staff of the brigade of anti-submarine ships of the Northern Fleet Captain 1st rank Stanislav Varik.
 On her way to the homeport, the ship passed Pas-de-Calais on 14 November, entered the Barents Sea on 8 December and returned to homeport Severomorsk on 10 December, where the ship detachment was greeted by the commander of the Northern Fleet Aleksandr Moiseyev.

 In 2021, Vice-Admiral Kulakov was deployed to the Mediterranean Sea and, afterwards, the Gulf of Guinea along with tanker Akademik Pashin and tug Altay, where on 25 October, the destroyer freed the container ship Lucia sailing under Panamanian flag from Togo to Cameroon that came under attack of pirates.
 On the way back, the destroyer monitored large-scale NATO naval exercise in the Norwegian Sea with two Norwegian frigates, four corvettes, two submarines and other ships, as well as a German, French, Danish and Portuguese frigate.

 On 7 February 2022, as part of a concentration of Russian naval forces in the Mediterranean, Vice-Admiral Kulakov again deployed to the Mediterranean, along with the cruiser Marshal Ustinov, frigate Admiral Kasatonov and tanker Vyazma.
 The destroyer departed the Mediterranean on 24 August 2022 ostensibly destined for its home base Severomorsk.
+On deployment in the Baltic as of 2025, the destroyer was reported to have fended off a drone attack.